KAR Small Cap Sustainable Growth SMA

 Show More

-KAR Small Cap Sustainable Growth SMA Portfolio Review
+KAR Small Cap Growth SMA Portfolio Review

 Risk Considerations

 Equity Securities: The market price of equity securities may be adversely affected by financial market, industry, or issuer-specific events.
-Focus on a particular style or on small or medium-sized companies may enhance that risk.
+Focus on a particular style or on small, medium, or large-sized companies may enhance that risk.

-Foreign Investing: Investing in foreign securities subjects the portfolio to additional risks such as increased volatility, currency fluctuations, less liquidity, and political, regulatory, economic, and market risk.
+Foreign Investing: Investing in foreign securities subjects the portfolio to additional risks such as increased volatility; currency fluctuations; less liquidity; less publicly available information about the foreign investment; and political, regulatory, economic, and market risk.

 Limited Number of Investments: Because the portfolio has a limited number of securities, it may be more susceptible to factors adversely affecting its securities than a portfolio with a greater number of securities.

 Market Volatility: The value of the securities in the portfolio may go up or down in response to the prospects of individual companies and/or general economic conditions.
-Local, regional, or global events such as war, terrorism, pandemic, or recession could impact the portfolio, including hampering the ability of the portfolio's manager(s) to invest its assets as intended.
+Local, regional, or global events such as war or military conflict, terrorism, pandemic, or recession could impact the portfolio, including hampering the ability of the portfolio's manager(s) to invest its assets as intended.